bwschmidt/swan-demo-go/CONTRIBUTING.md

-It's important to make these three criteria easy to spot in the patch's subject, because it's the first (and sometimes the only) thing which is read when reviewing patches to find which ones need to be backported to older versions.
+It's important to make these three criteria easy to spot in the patch's subject, because it's the first (and sometimes the only) thing which is read when reviewing patches to find which ones need to be back-ported to older versions.

 Specifically, bugs must be clearly easy to spot so that they're never missed.
 Any patch fixing a bug must have the "BUG" tag in its subject.
 Most common patch